The $L^p$ Dirichlet boundary problem for second order Elliptic Systems with rough coefficients: Introduction

-The main results of this paper establishes solvability of \eqref{ES} with $L^{2}-$Dirichlet boundary data assuming the coefficients $A$ and $B$ satisfy a natural Carleson condition which has been considered in the scalar case in \cite{DPP}, \cite{DPR} and elsewhere.
-We will also assume impose certain structural assumptions on the tensor $A$ that can be achieved by rewriting \eqref{ES} into a more convenient form. \vglue1mm
+The main result of this paper establishes the solvability of the $L^{2}-$Dirichlet boundary value problem for \eqref{ES} assuming the coefficients $A$ and $B$ satisfy a natural Carleson condition which has been considered in the scalar case in \cite{DPP}, \cite{DPR}, and elsewhere.
+We will also impose certain structural assumptions on the tensor $A$ that permits recasting \eqref{ES} into a more convenient form.